creativekdev/creativekdev/README.md

 - A passionate Self-taught full stack developer
 - C/C++, AI expert.
-- Currently learning Web Development by Self
+- Currently working as freelancer
 - I’m currently open for an Intern or a new job opportunity

 <br><br>